-We would like you to keep a Summer Journal - this could take the form of a sketchbook of course but sketching isn't the only way you could develop a journal over the summer.
+Pre-course preparation We would like you to keep a Summer Journal - this could take the form of a sketchbook of course but sketching isn't the only way you could develop a journal over the summer.
 You could buy a hardback journal, or re-purpose an old book or hand-make and stitch one together?
-You might consider sticking in newspaper cuttings, tickets, stickers, photographs, receipts and other material to capture news and events.
-You could record visits to galleries or museums, draw from graphic novels, watch Film/TV shows, games, fashion, or explore other creative practices that inspire you.
+You might consider sticking in newspaper cuttings, tickets, stickers, receipts, and other material to capture news and events.
+You could record visits to galleries or museums, draw from graphic novels, watch Film/TV shows, games, fashion, or explore other creative practices that inspires you.
 You might work on types of patterns, rubbing of textures, photographs, collages, imagine monsters and concept characters or explore bold posca pen designs?
-You might focus on a specific thing - drawings of people, photography, typography, storyboarding, maps, costume, logos, observed locations, natural history or fantasy characters and places- it's up to you.
+You might focus on a specific thing - drawings of people, typography, storyboarding, maps, costume, logos, observed locations, natural history or fantasy characters and places- it's up to you.
 This is an opportunity to show us what you like to do and for you to capture your own creative interests and ideas and to then be able to share these with us when you arrive.
 We're look forward to seeing what makes you tick.
 Additional Note: You might also consider starting a Creative Instagram feed or tumblr blog.
-It's also a good idea to perhaps start collecting creative inspiration on pinterest boards.
+It's also a good idea to perhaps start collecting creative inspiration on Pinterest boards. • You can see the IFY Instagram feed here as an example @falmouthify Suggested reading You will have access to a wealth of resources from the library when you arrive and reading lists will be available on The Learning Space when you enrol for each of your modules.
+However, you may wish purchase some key books during your time at Falmouth.
+If you are going to buy one book on photography before you arrive, we recommend: Mary Warner Marien: Photography, A Cultural History.